Kolhapuri lamb curry step-by-step recipe with video and photos.

 - Dry-roast coriander seeds, cumin seeds, fenugreek seeds, sesame seeds, poppy seeds, dry coconut, cloves, cardamom, cinnamon, and pepper.
 Set aside

-- Heat 1 tbsp ghee and add dry red chilli.
+- Heat 1 tablespoon ghee and add dry red chilli.
 Fry until they puff up.
 Set aside

 - Add the sliced onion and fry until it is golden brown.
 Set aside along with the fried chilli